gedex/wp-slack/readme.md

 [![Play video on YouTube](https://i1.ytimg.com/vi/Az-XqfRmp_k/hqdefault.jpg)](https://www.youtube.com/watch?v=Az-XqfRmp_k)

-By default, there are two events that can be sent to Slack:
+By default, there are three events that can be sent to Slack:

 1. When a post needs review (status transitioned to 'pending')
 1. When a post is published